-Instead of spending hours explaining irregular verbs, Francesca made us speak Italian for the whole lesson.
+Instead of spending hours explaining irregular verbs, Francesca made us have conversations in Italian.

-After a few days, I realised… I was speaking Italian!
+And after a few days… I was speaking Italian!

 Not amazingly well, but it was an exciting start.
-I was making progress and having fun at the same time.
-I knew that if I kept learning Italian through conversations, I’d eventually learn to speak it well.
+I knew that if I kept learning Italian through conversations like this, I’d eventually learn to speak it well.

 It sounds obvious, but before I met Francesca, I’d never thought about it.

 If you want to have conversations in Italian, you need lots of speaking practice

 The idea is simple, but the reality is hard.